 i.
 Right-click on one of the series, go to Format Data Series

 ii.
-Format the maker as shown:
+Format the marker as shown:

 iii.
 Similarly format the other series as well.